 Balance and Walking exercises.

 Gaze stabilization exercises.
 The goal of this exercise is for your eyes to stay on one spot while your head is moving, for this take your thumb in front of your with arm extended and you stare at your thumb and you turn your head back and forth and up and down, do it slowly then progressively increase the speed.

 The Physiotherapist will teach you some home exercise programs like:

-Eye exercise- Keeping your head still, look up and down, look side to side.
+Eye exercise- Keeping your head still, looking up and down, look side to side.
 Hold a finger out at arm’s length, focus on your finger and bring it toward your nose then back out again.

-Head exercise- Move your head up and down, then side to side with eyes open, repeat with eyes closed.
+Head exercise- Move your head up and down, then side to side with eyes open, and repeat with eyes closed.

-Sitting exercise- Hold an object in front of you, turn your head 45 degrees to left and right while keeping your eye focused on the object.
+Sitting exercise- Hold an object in front of you, and turn your head 45 degrees to left and right while keeping your eye focused on the object.
 Sit on edge of the bed flip your body to the left return to your sitting position then flip your body to the right.
-Place an object on the floor in front of you, reach down to pick it up then return to an upright position bend forwards to pick up objects from the floor.
+Place an object on the floor in front of you, reach down to pick it up then return to an upright position and bend forwards to pick up objects from the floor.
 Turn to the left to place the object behind you, then turn to the right to pick up the object.

 Lying down exercise- roll head then whole body from side to side.

-Walking exercise- while walking look side to side, walk heel-toe forwards and backward with eyes open and closed.
+Walking exercise- while walking look side to side, and walk heel-toe forwards and backward with eyes open and closed.
 Sign stepping walk.